swiftlang/swift-evolution/proposals/testing/NNNN-task-local-test-trait.md

 ## Future directions

-If this macro limitation were resolved, then this proposed API would become usable in more contexts/situations

 If Swift macros gain the ability to see symbols defined by other macros, this proposed API would become usable in more contexts/situations.